account-login/plsmake/README.md

 # plsmake

-A `make` replacement aims at simplicity..
+A `make` replacement aims at simplicity.